-In changing the rate of the release of water from a water storage or other water supply system structure, the operator must consider relevant environmental matters, damage to river banks and, public safety, and operational efficiency in accordance with any procedures established by the Minister.
+In changing the rate of the release of water from a water storage or other water supply system structure, the operator must consider relevant environmental matters, damage to river banks and public safety, in accordance with any procedures established by the Minister.

-63 DeliveryGrouping of water orders when water supplies are low due to high delivery losses
+63 Delivery of orders when water supplies are low

-(1) The operator may group water orders and periodically release water if the operator determines that the total remaining volume of water supplies has been reduced to a

-- level where the continuous delivery of water orders would involve unacceptably high delivery losses. - (2) The operator is to consult with water user representatives of water access licence holders before grouping water orders and releasing water in accordance with subclause (1).
+- (1) The operator may group water orders and periodically release water if the operator determines that the total remaining volume of water supplies has been reduced to a level where the continuous delivery of water orders would involve unacceptably high delivery losses. - (2) The operator is to consult with water user representatives before grouping water orders and releasing water in accordance with subclause (1).